sktime/sktime/docs/source/developer_guide/coding_standards.rst

    pre-commit install

-Once installed, pre-commit will automatically run our code quality checks on the files you changed whenever you make a new commit.
+Once installed, pre-commit will automatically run all ``sktime`` code quality checks on the files you changed whenever you make a new commit.

 You can find our pre-commit configuration in